Military Family Resources

 - Motivational or religious items depending on branch policy

-- Books or small paperback Bibles/religious texts (check branch rules)
+- Books or small paperback religious texts (check branch rules)

 Not Allowed